 CCKF MILK CRATE

-Prize structure is based on number of participants.
+Prize structure is based on the number of participants.

-Raffle tickets will be on Sale starting Friday in the campground at El Chorro and will continue at check-in and until the raffle starts.
+Raffle tickets will be on Sale starting Friday Shamel Park and will continue at check-in and until the raffle starts.
 The cost will be $5 each ticket.
-All proceeds from the event and raffle will be donated to Central Coast Autism Spectrum Center
+All proceeds from the event and raffle will be donated to Central Coast Autism Spectrum Center and the Central California Heroe’s on the Water Chapter.

 RELEASE OF LIABILITY AND COVENANT NOT TO SUE